-Christian Bimes did not wish to run again in 2009 when he was for the immediate integration of the Padel.
+Christian Bîmes did not wish to run again in 2009 when he was for the immediate integration of the Padel.
 When Jean Gachassin became the new president of the FFT, the Padel was no longer an urgent priority for the FFT.
-He also clearly expressed this in a letter he sent us 5 years ago.
+He clearly expressed this in a letter he sent to us 5 years ago.

 We were then asked by the Ministry to be an independent Federation.
 But it was not possible.
-Too complicated, too much debt, and then you had to have a certain number of licensees, to be a sufficiently mature sport ....
-Which is still not the case.
+Too complicated, too much debt, and then you had to have a certain number of licensees, be a sufficiently mature sport… Which is still not the case.

-And then in 2013 we found ourselves without subsidy, I paid my pocket several thousand Euros and other members of the Committee by the way, in order to delay the deadline of the liquidation as much as possible.
-So we asked to be bankrupt very logically because we could not pay our debts anymore.
+And then in 2013 we found ourselves without a subsidy.
+I paid out of my pocket several thousand Euros as well as other members of the Committee, in order to delay the expiry of the liquidation as much as possible.
+We therefore asked to be put into bankruptcy very logically because we could no longer pay our debts.

 All these reasons meant that it took longer than expected for this merger to be completed.
 But it's done.
 I am delighted and I hope that the Padel will really explode.
 We can also observe a very clear development of Padel for a year or two.

-You explained to me that I was disappointed by Cédric Carité and even had sadness.
+You explained to me that you were disappointed by Cédric Carité and even have sadness.
 Why ?

-Let's change the subject, if you will allow me, to talk about your story around the Padel… Does it start soon after your tennis career?
+Let's change the subject, if you will allow me, to talk about your story around the Padel… Does it start shortly after your tennis career?

 I've always lived Padel.

-I actually knew Enrique Corquera the founder of Padel in the 70s and we had set up around ten private Padel in Acapulco.
-At the time, we met every year around Christmas time to compete in what we pompously called our “world championships”.
-It was quite picturesque as there were no clubs and the matches were played on different courts in different private houses!
+I actually knew Enrique Corcuera the founder of the Padel in the 70s and we had set up a dozen private plots of Padel in Acapulco.
+At the time, we met every year around Christmas time to compete in what was pompously called our “world championships”.
+It was quite quaint as there were no clubs and matches were played on different courts in different private homes!
 In addition, each house had different rules depending on the specificity of the court.
-The dimensions were never the same, the height of the net, the walls, (see the absence of some walls!)
-Were not identical and each master of the house had his opinion on how the game should be played.
-Prohibition to serve volley, or to spike the ball out of the field were some examples!
-Needless to say, there was already a lot of debate, but still in a good mood.
+The dimensions were never the same, the height of the net, the walls, (see the absence of certain walls!) were not identical and each householder had his opinion on how the game should be played.
+Prohibition of service volley, or spike the ball out of court were some examples!
+Needless to say that there were already a lot of debates, but always in a good mood.

 Fortunately with the success the game has been standardized little by little to finally arrive at the rules and dimensions that we know today.